Kofia (hat): East African Kofi

 The kofi is worn by Swahili men in East Africa, especially in Kenya, Uganda, Tanzania, Malawi, and north and coast of Mozambique along with the eastern part of Democratic Republic of Congo.
+It forms part of a broader tradition of Islamic dress in the western Indian Ocean world.
+It is described as originating from Oman through Zanzibar.
 It is also commonly worn in Oman and is popular in Comoros.
 The kofi is often worn with a dashiki, a colorful African shirt which is called a kitenge shirt in some regions of East Africa.
 In Uganda, the kofia is worn with the kanzu (a white or cream-coloured tunic) on informal occasions.
-Jomo Kenyatta, the first President of Kenya, was often photographed wearing a kofia.
+It forms part of a broader tradition of Islamic dress in the western Indian Ocean world.

 Bargashia

 In Zanzibar, and Northern Uganda, the Bargashia is a popular hat.
 This hat was named after Barghash bin Said of Zanzibar, the former Sultan of Zanzibar.
 Unlike the kofia, it is covered in embroidery and does not have pin holes.
 Like the kofia, the bargashia is worn with the kanzu.